robillersomeone/survey_of_distributions/README.md

 **in relation to gamma** it is an exponential distribution divided by the shape, raised to the scale parameter.

-the weibull distribution is all the negative natural log of the uniform distribution raised to 1 divided by the scale, all multiplied by the shape
+the weibull distribution is also the negative natural log of the uniform distribution raised to 1 divided by the scale, all multiplied by the shape

 when `k=2` the weibull distribution is a rayleigh distribution with `σ=λ/√2`